Family Meals Focus

 When I suggest what you’re suggesting, new clients say: “If I let myself eat whatever I want, I’d really pack on the pounds.”

 Satter.
-Competent eaters don’t gain weight over the holidays because they’re accustomed to eating as much as they want of the foods they enjoy all year long.
-Holiday eating just gives more opportunities to eat good food.
-It’s not a big deal to go home too full because you probably won’t be too hungry the next day.
-Conversely, controlling eaters say: “I really overdid it!
-I have to cut down today.”
+Competent Eaters are less likely to gain weight over the holidays because all year long they let themselves eat as much as they want of the foods they enjoy.
+Holiday eating just gives more chances to eat good food.
+Even if you go home feeling too full, you can trust your body to not be as hungry the next day and you instinctively make up by eating less.
+In contrast, controlling eaters say: “I really overdid it!
+I have to cut down!”
 They deliberately under-eat, which sets them up for another bout of overdoing it.
-Come New Year’s, they gotta get back on the diet.
+Come New Year’s, they feel they gotta get back on the diet.
+Then they fall off.
 This vicious cycle creates a lot of misery, and, in the long run, weight gain.
 The strange thing is that most people believe that being hard on themselves is somehow better than being positive and sympathetic.
+The data show that the opposite is true: People who are Eating Competent do better nutritionally, medically, and even emotionally than people who are hard on themselves with eating.

 Fain.
 Can you say more about New Year’s resolutions?

 Satter.
 People say: “I’m not going to eat all those delicious foods I love.
 I’m only going to eat fruits and vegetables and other ‘good’ foods.”
 Fruits and vegetables are wonderful, but if you’re eating them as penance, you’re not going to enjoy them.
 Then when you throw away control and eat what you really enjoy, you neglect them.
-Instead, think in terms of nutritional judo: go with your desire to eat as much as you want of foods you enjoy rather than fighting against it.
-Provide yourself with structure and pay attention while you eat, and you are well on your way to being eating competent.
+Instead, think in terms of nutritional judo: go with your energy rather than fighting against it.
+Give yourself permission: Go with your desire to eat as much as you want of foods you enjoy.
+Provide yourself with structure, pay attention while you eat, and you are well on your way to being Eating Ccompetent.

 Fain.
-How do you suggest parents help their children become competent eaters?
+How do you suggest parents help their children become Competent Eeaters?

 Satter.
-Follow the division of responsibility in feeding throughout children’s growing-up years.
+Follow the Satter Division of Responsibility in Feeding (sDOR) throughout children’s growing-up years.
 Have meals and sit-down snacks, and regularly incorporate “forbidden foods.”
-Don’t set up deprivation with sugary, fatty foods.
-Deprivation does the same things to children as it does with adult dieters — they restrict, then overdo it when they can.
-When you serve dessert, serve everyone a single portion.
-Let everyone eat it when they want — before, during or after the meal.
-Periodically, at snack time, get out the milk and a whole plate of cookies, and let children eat as many as they want.
+Don’t restrict sugary, fatty foods.
+Depriving children of those foods does the same thing to children as it does to adults.
+Here’s how: If you have desert, give each person a single helping.
+Let them eat it when they want — before, during or after the meal.
+Use snack time to make up for limiting desert at mealtime.
+Periodically, get out the milk and a whole plate of cookies, and let children eat as many as they want.
 If they haven’t been allowed to eat cookies, they’ll eat a lot of them at first.
 But if you do this repeatedly, the newness will wear off.
 The child will eat a cookie or two and be fully satisfied.
 It works.

 Fain.
 I can hear parents worrying their kids will get fat.
 What would you say to those parents?

 Satter.
+In my experience, restriction is the big culprit with children and weight.
 Restricting kids doesn’t work.
 Forcing them to eat healthy foods doesn’t work.
-What works is following the division of responsibility in feeding, trusting children to learn to eat the food you eat, and letting chlldren grow up to get bodies that are right for them.
+What works is following sDOR, trusting children to learn to eat the food you eat, and letting them grow up to get bodies that are right for them.